Raspberry Sweet Buns

-I bet you could use a good cup of coffee and a sweet raspberry sticky bun right now.
+Happy Friday!
+How was your week?
+I bet you could use a good cup of coffee and my sweet raspberry sticky buns recipe right now.

-…that’s what I thought.
+…that’s what I thought because life is challenging.

-It’s the little things, like a 75 degree day, a smile from a stranger, or a special breakfast treat, that lifts our spirits on a hard day.
+It’s the little things, like a 75-degree day, a smile from a stranger, or a special breakfast treat, that lifts our spirits on a hard day.

 And last week.

 The bottoms are saturated with blushing juices, so you could flip them over and serve them up-side-down, like traditional sticky buns.
-Yet I like to serve them right-side-up with creamy lemon glaze to give them an extra boost of flavor.
+Yet I like to serve them right-side-up with a creamy lemon glaze to give them an extra boost of flavor.

-Then once the dough has had time to rise, roll it out, slather it with a mixture of mascarpone cheese and lemon zest, and then sprinkle it with frozen raspberries mixed with sugar and cornstarch.
+Then once the dough has had time to rise, roll it out.
+Slather it with a mixture of mascarpone cheese and lemon zest, and then sprinkle it with frozen raspberries mixed with sugar and cornstarch.